Skip to main content

 Metal Openwork and Foil-Stamped Bamboo

-Teppanyaki Wajo is situated on the 12th floor of The St. Regis Osaka, its entrance on the right-hand-side when leaving the elevator.
-The panel bearing the restaurant's name was fashioned by a Kyoto metalwork artisan ordinarily tasked with creating decorative metal fittings found in Japan's castles, shrines, and temples.
+Located on the 12th floor of The St. Regis Osaka, Teppanyaki Wajo stands our for its elegant entrance.
+The main feature is its shiny panel bearing the restaurant's name, a work of art by a Kyoto metalwork artisan ordinarily tasked with creating decorative metal fittings found in Japan's castles, shrines, and temples.

 The lettering is carved in relief using a technique known as openwork, every undulation painstakingly crafted by hand.
 The walls feature half-split bamboos decorated with foil, created using a foil stamping technique that matured in Japan during the Azuchi-Momoyama period.

 The Passageway